aws-samples/aws-multi-region-bc-dr-workshop/lab-0-init/README.md

 Lab 5: Load Test and Failover

-## Lab 0 - Deploy Existing Mythical Stack
+## Lab 0 - Workshop Initialization

 In this lab, you'll launch the core infrastructure for the workshop and get familiar with the Cloud9 integrated development environment (IDE) where you'll edit code and run commands.